Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the diverse range of guests and insightful conversations about the art world.
+Listeners appreciate the in-depth, thoughtful conversations that challenge conventional narratives in the art world.

 Chart Rankings